Learning objective

 - Negative things my Mum/Dad has influenced me to do.

-- Tell students to place a tick next to a comment if it was something that they would have written.
+- Split students into 8 groups and explain to students that they will be conducting a graffiti walk.
+Tell students to place a tick next to a comment if it was something that they would have written.

 - Review the completed sheets as a whole class and identify the most common responses on each sheet (as identified by the number of ticks).
 Whiteboard these or highlight the top responses on the sheet.